crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 Tests code is in the `Test/EndToEnd` folder.
 You should have to `chmod +x` the scripts you will find in
 `Test/EndToEnd/__scripts__`.

+To run a specific cron job from browser, we created a `launchCron.php` script that you have to copy before testing cron dependent feature (stream mode for example):

+    cp .ddev/custom_scripts/cronLaunch.php m2-sources/pub/cronLaunch.php

 Then you can use the `run-test.sh` script to run the tests: